-Known as “Glory’s Last Shot”, three days from now the PGA Championship will kickoff at Baltusrol Golf Club in New Jersey.
-This will present the final chance for players to join Danny Willett, Dustin Johnson and Henrik Stenson as this year’s major winners.
+Known as “Glory’s Last Shot,” the PGA Championship will tee off at Quail Hollow Club in Charlotte (NC), and will present the final chance for a player to join Sergio Garica, Brooks Koepka, and Jordan Spieth as a major winner this season.

-Before we get there, here are 10 interesting facts and figures you should know about the PGA Championship.
+Before we get there, here are 10 interesting facts and figures to know about the PGA Championship.

 1. The Wanamaker Trophy